 The floats are huge sculptures, made of polystyrene, which are paraded through the streets.
 They tend to have a particular artistic look and a satirical dimension.
 Most of the time, they are inspired by contemporary politics, but they also convey various other messages concerning nowadays.

-The biggest and most magnificent float is the one of the Carnival King, of whom you will read about again later.
+The biggest and most magnificent float is the one of the Carnival King, whom you will read about again later.

 Following the Float of the Carnival King, the Float of the Carnival Queen is carrying a beautiful, young lady, sharing smiles with the attendees.
 Every year there is a call, during which ambitious Queens can apply for the position.

-This parade is definitely going to supply you with a good deal of Instagram stories, so be ready!
+This parade is going to supply you with a good deal of Instagram stories, so be ready!

 To avoid surprises when you read the seventh title, the Queen of the Carnival is a real person, while the King is just a… float!

 Wear Your Suit and a Bottle of Mavrodafni (No Matter What!)

 And when I say no-matter-what, I mean even if it’s raining cats and dogs.

 It’s not unusual for the Carnival days to be rainy.
 Luckily, as the saying goes, we’re not made of sugar.
 We’re so used to parades with rain, that if we’re honest, it doesn’t feel like Carnival without a bit of rain.
 (No?
 Just me?)